Synthetic Augmentation in Imbalanced Learning: When It Helps, When It Hurts, and How Much to Add: Local Asymmetry: When Synthetic Minority Samples May Improve Performance

 \subsection{With Ideal Synthetic Sample Generators}

 We first study the regime of \emph{ideal} synthetic generators, where the synthetic distribution $\cP_{\mathrm{syn}}$ closely matches the true minority distribution $\cP_1$.
-Intuitively, when the generator-induced mismatch is negligible, the precise choice of the synthetic sample size $\tilde n$ should matter only weakly: as long as $\tilde n$ is chosen at the appropriate order of $n_0-n_1$ (so that the effective class proportions are approximately balanced), the estimator based on synthetic augmentation should perform well.
+Intuitively, when the generator-induced mismatch is negligible, the precise choice of the synthetic sample size $\tilde n$ should matter only weakly: as long as $\tilde n$ is chosen at the appropriate order of $n_0-n_1$, the estimator based on synthetic augmentation should perform well.
 The next theorem formalizes this intuition.
 It shows that, under an ideal generator, any synthetic size $\tilde n$ that stays sufficiently close to the balancing choice $\tilde n = n_0-n_1$ yields the same $1/n_0$ convergence rate.
 In this regime, tuning $\tilde n$ can at best improve constant factors, but cannot improve the rate.

 \begin{theorem}[Excess risk under an ideal synthetic generator] Assume the conditions of Theorem~\ref{representation}.
 Suppose that the curvature contribution from the synthetic mismatch is controlled in the sense that \( \|\nabla^2 \psi(\btheta^*)\|\leq \lambda_{\min} \left(\nabla^2 \cR(\btheta^*)\right). \) If the generator is ideal, satisfying $\|\nabla \psi(\btheta^*)\|\ll n_0^{-1/2}$, then for any synthetic size \( \tilde n \in \mathscr C :=\left\{\tilde n:\ \tilde n = n_0-n_1+o(\sqrt{n_0})\right\}, \) we have \( \cR(\hat\btheta)-\cR(\btheta^*) =\Theta_P\left( n_0^{-1}\right). \) \end{theorem}